-I get up from bed, shower, wake up (yes, in that order), and come to the office, where I have breakfast and then code until lunchtime.
-After the lunch break, I get back to work to finish my shift, and then I go home to relax, usually while gaming or watching stuff my favorite content creators produced recently.
+I get up from bed, shower, wake up (yes, in that order), and come to the office.
+Here I have breakfast and then code until lunchtime.
+After lunch break, I get back to work to finish my shift.
+Then I go home to relax, usually while gaming or watching stuff my favorite content creators produced recently.
 During weekends I tend to relax even more, but sometimes I choose the better path—to be active and ride a bicycle or go out with friends.

 Moving around is essential when your work involves sitting in front of a screen five days a week.
 However, being lazy from time to time can also be a good thing.
 After all, laziness is the reason for many inventions throughout mankind’s history.

 Do you have a hobby?
 Please provide some details!

 After coding, my biggest passion is motorsports – F1 and WRC, specifically.
 I have a simulation rig at home, allowing me to race virtually with friends and have loads of fun.
 Alongside racing, I enjoy a variety of videogame genres but primarily story-driven single-player titles like the Witcher series.
 Such games simply take you to a different reality and let you almost live another, more exciting life through them.